watermark

 Urban Myths About Game Localization

-Game publishers often use localization as an excuse for unexpected delays and costs, while hardcore gamers find reasons to play games in English.
-Translators, conveniently invisible, become the perfect scapegoats, blamed for various issues.
-Below are some of the biggest urban myths about game localization.
+Game publishers often use localization as an excuse for delays and costs, while hardcore gamers find reasons to dismiss translations.
+Translators, who remain mostly invisible, become convenient scapegoats.
+Below are some persistent myths about game localization, debunked.

 1. Game Localization Makes Games More Expensive

 Localizing a small casual game like Bejeweled (3,000 words) to one language costs around 300 euros.
 A game like Someday You'll Return (47,869 words) costs approximately 4,790 euros.
 For a more extensive game such as Punch Club 2 (102,465 words), the cost is about 10,250 euros.
 A text-heavy title like Shadow Tactics: The Cursed Crew (189,666 words) will set you back roughly 18,970 euros.
-Now, if you believe localization costs are to blame for price hikes, you'd also have to think that only a few hundred copies of these games would be sold in Holland and Belgium, which is simply not the case.
-Even niche titles sell thousands of copies in these regions.
+Considering the volume of sales even niche games achieve in regions like Holland and Belgium, these costs are a fraction of the revenue generated.
+Localization enables developers to reach broader audiences, making it a smart investment rather than a prohibitive expense.

 2. Game Localization Delays Game Releases